teaching-data-science/intro2ml/chapters/chapter06.md

   </h2>
   <p class="index-module-chapter-desc-de526628">
   <a class="link-module-root-46224d00 link-module-hidden-7e2d93b5" href="/chapter06-01-forests-baggingensembles"> Bagging (bootstrap aggregation) is a method for combining many models into a meta-model, which often works much better than its individual components.
-This chapter teaches you the basic idea of bagging and explains why and when bagging works.</a>
+In this Section, we present the basic idea of bagging and explain why and when bagging works.</a>
   </p>
 </section>